AnwarAbdul/My_TCP_IP_client_server/README.md

 This is a simple TCP/IP client server project written in C++ for Unix based operating systems.
-Only tested on MacOS so far.
+Tested on MacOS & Linux.

 Usage
 1. Compilation needs a Unix OS with g++ compiler